 OPBAS does not supervise:

-- members of professional bodies, such as firms, accountants and solicitors, or any other type of business subject to the requirements of the Money Laundering Regulations 2017;
+- members of professional bodies, such as firms, accountants and solicitors, or any other type of business subject to the requirements of the MLRs

-- activity carried out by professional body supervisors outside the UK; and
+- activity carried out by professional body supervisors outside the UK

-- the adequacy of any functions performed by professional body supervisors unrelated to AML supervision - this includes any oversight of their members’ controls over other types of financial crime, such as those related to the prevention of fraud, improving data security and the implementation of financial sanctions and asset freezes.
+- the adequacy of any functions performed by professional body supervisors unrelated to AML supervision, including any oversight of their members’ controls over other types of financial crime, such as those related to the prevention of fraud, improving data security and the implementation of financial sanctions and asset freezes

-If a professional body wishes to become a professional body AML supervisor, it should apply to OPBAS.
-OPBAS will consider whether an applicant body meets the standards expected of AML supervisors set out in the MLRs, and recommend to the Treasury whether the legislation should be amended to give the body the formal role.
+OPBAS will consider whether the relevant entity meets the standards expected of AML supervisors set out in the MLRs, and will recommend to the Treasury whether the legislation should be amended to assign a formal role for the entity.